 Apply Your Own Site Key¶

-For server wide protection that needs to cover a lot of domains, make sure
+For server wide protection that needs to cover a lot of domains, un-check

-Verify the origin of reCAPTCHA solutions is unchecked.
-Otherwise, you may need to apply a key for each domain.
-Please refer to the Google doc.
+Verify the origin of reCAPTCHA solutions.
+Otherwise, you may need to apply a separate key for each domain.
+Please refer to the Google doc for more information.

 reCAPTCHA Returns 403 and Drops Connection¶